 Because of the explosion of Internet data traffic especially in metro areas in peak hours, network congestion takes place.
 This, in turn, causes connection slowdown.
-To ease this congestion in the network, Operator shifts a major part of data traffic to Wi-Fi.
+To ease this congestion in the network, the Operator shifts a major part of data traffic to Wi-Fi.
 This is referred to as Mobile Data Offloading or 3G data offloading or just Offloading.

-How does offload GSM work?
+How does Offload GSM work?

 For some cases, users may need to go through authentication processes for the first time.
-But at times nothing is required as operator authenticates by SIM information.
+But at times nothing is required as the operator authenticates by SIM information.
 Thereafter, the Network/Services remember the user for further future usages.